Accommodation providers

 - blanket statements that see a breach of any rule (irrespective of how minor or trivial) will result in eviction

-- eviction of all tenants staying in an apartment for the conduct of one tenant
+- eviction of all tenants staying in an apartment for the conduct of 1 tenant

-- imposing greater restrictions during Schoolies on the numbers of guests and times within which guests are able to visit apartments, than other times of the year
+- imposing greater restrictions during Schoolies on the numbers of guests and times within which guests can visit apartments

 - making tenants liable for damage to common areas, irrespective of who caused the damage, or in circumstances where the damage was a result of fair wear and tear

-- seek to impose a charge or fee if guests are in apartments after the stipulated ‘no guests’ period
+- imposing a charge or fee if guests are in apartments after the stipulated ‘no guests’ time period

-- prevent visitors from accessing public areas, such as a pool or garden
+- preventing visitors from accessing public areas, such as a pool or garden

 - eviction and/or notifying parents and/or the police if an underage guest is found to be under the influence of alcohol.